eitje-app/forms/README.md

 | error | error text |     |
 | value | current value |     |
 | getNext | function to get the next form child, useful for setting focus |     |

+__NOTE: Further info about field props can be found on the form-fields-web page__